-8.11.2 Using other preprocessors in a scatter file
+8.12.2 Use of other preprocessors in a scatter file

 You must ensure that the preprocessing command line is appropriate for execution on the host system.

 This means:

 - The string must be correctly quoted for the host system.
 The portable way to do this is to use doublequotes. - Single quotes and escaped characters are not supported and might not function correctly. - The use of a double-quote character in a path name is not supported and might not work.